DmitrySoshnikov/hdl-js/README.md

   parts: [ChipCall, ...],

   /**
-   * If present, contains the name of a built-in chip.
+   * If present, contains the names of the built-in chips used in this gate.
    */
-  builtins: [Name],
+  builtins: [Name, ...],

   /**
    * If present, shows the list of clocked inputs/outputs.